MatcheyGradient/matcheygradient/README.md

 Hello!
-I like to create things in java that pique my interest. (such as small games or something barely involving math 😂) <br/>
+I like to create things in java that pique my interest. (such as small games or something involving math) <br/>
 I don't think I know the ins and outs of java or that I know some basic things in it, I just convert my ideas using java and outside resources.
 I am currently learning java as well as some python.